Article

 • One-time benefit/cost add-backs - items that will not continue under new ownership

-⚠️ Warning: Keep clear documentation of all add-backs.
+⚠️ Warning: Keep clear documentation of all additional expenses and add-backs.
 Buyers will scrutinize every dollar during due diligence.

 Using SDE to Value Your Business